Last Updated on January 1st, 2019

 For many people, there are likely several issues that they are dealing with.
 As I identify as part of the LGBTQ community, this was the driving force behind my decision to use Pride Counseling.
 However, I was also dealing with family issues while battling moderate depression and anxiety – three areas that the counselors help with.

 The level of professionalism and intimate support was truly a pleasant surprise.
 The usability was well above average and allowed me to correspond with a therapist at my own pace and wherever I was.
 And, the level of security and privacy offered by Pride Counseling put my fears to rest.
-After all, the ability to stay completely anonymous was what pushed me to sign up for this service (in addition to the 7-day free trial which was a nice added benefit).
-If you are on the fence about joining this program, give it a shot, at least for 7 days.
-There is literally nothing to lose and everything, including your happiness, to gain.
+After all, the ability to stay completely anonymous was what pushed me to sign up for this service (in addition to the price drop after 3 months of use which was a nice added benefit).
+If you are on the fence about joining this program, give it a shot.
+There is nothing to lose and everything, including your happiness, to gain.